B.A., University of North Dakota; J.D., Harvard University

 Prior to joining the U.S. Attorney's Office, Professor Eliason was in private practice at the Washington, D.C. law firms of Hogan & Hartson and Zuckerman, Spaeder, where his practice involved civil litigation in a wide variety of areas.

-Professor Eliason currently teaches a course on white collar crime at the American University, Washington College of Law and The George Washington University Law School.
-In 2008, the students at GW Law presented him with the Distinguished Adjunct Faculty Teaching Award.
+Professor Eliason currently teaches a course on white collar crime.
+In 2008 and again in 2013, the students at GW Law presented him with the Distinguished Adjunct Faculty Teaching Award.
+In addition to GW, he has taught at American University Washington College of Law and at Georgetown University Law Center.